Information about the

 Claims carryover

 When a plan member has claims that can’t be submitted under an HCSA – because their balance has reached zero or the balance is no longer available for that calendar year – the member can submit those claims and get them covered by the following (or next) benefit year’s HCSA deposit.
-The claims are “carried over” and paid out from funds deposited into the HCSA the next year.
+The claims are carried over and paid out from funds deposited into the HCSA the next year.
 The claims carryover period is always 365 days after the end of the plan year.
 Claims may be paid out from the next benefit year’s HCSA balance for a period of 365 days, or until the HCSA balance reaches zero, or the funds are no longer available for use.
 However, at the end of the claims carryover period, unused HCSA funds are forfeited or lost.

 No carryover